shoul/rust_tutorial/README.md

+NOTE: This tutorial ist in progress and will it be for a wile ;).

 # Rust Tutorial

 Each sorce file in `src` is a small part of rust.
 You can run each file by its own: